THEOLOGY

 Content

-A compound sentence consists of smaller sentences and truth-functional connectives.
+A compound sentence consists of simple sentences and truth-functional connectives.

 Truth-functional